 - How do they react to stress?
 Even when under extreme stress, people typically do not forget their loved ones or friends.
 If your elderly parent or loved one reacts uncharacteristically to stress — mentally, emotionally or physically — it could be a sign of dementia.

 Forgetfulness is Not Dementia, But It May be a Sign

 Dementia is not just simple forgetfulness.
 It is also important to note that some memory loss can be a symptom of a medical condition such as a head injury, tumor, blood clot, thyroid, kidney, or liver disorder.
 If you are concerned about your elderly loved one, speak with their healthcare professional.

-If your loved one needs assistance in a supportive and home-like environment, our team at Rocky Mountain Assisted Living would be happy to meet with you and schedule a tour.
+If your loved one needs assistance in a supportive and home-like environment, our memory facility care team at Rocky Mountain Assisted Living would be happy to meet with you and schedule a tour.
 Whether your aged family member is in the beginning or later stages of dementia or Alzheimer’s, Rocky Mountain Assisted Living can help.

 Our memory care services are designed to help seniors better cope with the challenges that come with these serious conditions.
 We are here to help you and your elderly loved one.
 Please call us at (303) 835-9265, drop by in any of our locations such as our Lakewood assisted living facility, or visit us online today.